Call: 1992 QC: 2010

-Nicholas was a member of the Civil Procedure Rules Committee for some 6 years, ending his term in 2015, and has been a member of various Jackson Implementation Committees on various aspects of the current reforms.
-His costs practice is well juxtaposed to his professional negligence work with particular emphasis on solicitors’ negligence, both for and against solicitors.
-This includes solicitors’ regulatory and disciplinary work.
+Nicholas was a member of the Civil Procedure Rules Committee and has been appointed as an Assessor to Lord Justice Jackson’s Review of Fixed Costs.
+He has been a member of various Jackson Implementation Committees on various aspects of the current reforms.

 "A deservedly popular choice of counsel," he is "a vigorous defender of his clients' interests."
 Famed for his encyclopaedic knowledge of costs law, he has “an impressive analytical eye, which he uses to great effect when on his feet.”
 Clients particularly take a shine to his “bold and forceful advocacy style,” as it "reassures them that he is always fighting their corner hard.”
 (Chambers and Partners: 2008).
 “Hardworking, energetic and steeped in costs law, Nicholas Bacon has probably the biggest costs practice at the Bar and “solicitors like him enormously”.